SOFIAObservatory/FAQs/faqs.md

 *filename* corresponds to the name of the file (and its absolute path).

 You can also see the full header through IRSA.
-After launching your searchh, select the desired FITS file in the relevant instrument tab on the left hand side.
+After launching your search, select the desired FITS file in the relevant instrument tab on the left hand side.
 A Data tab will appear, from which you can access the full header (using the 'information' icon).

 ### How to get the PWV from the header